Faleye-jide/LSEG_Code_Challenge/Readme.md

 Finally, you can count the number of lights that are switched on in the grid and print the result.

-The implementation details will depend on the programming language you are using and the data structures you choose to represent the grid and the instructions.

 ### Below are the steps required to this working on a windows system.
  - install all required dependencies